Cuban Cigars Online

 Cigars Box code

-For example, if the stamp on the Montecristo Especial box was EAT CCUE it means that these cigars were made in the Partagas factory in February 1999.
+Let's demonstrate it on a real example.
+If the stamp on the Montecristo Especial box reads EAT CCUE, it means that these cigars were made at the Partagas factory in February 1999.

-Having appeared in January 1999, the new codes existed only four months.
-After they were cracked and the key has appeared on the Internet, www.cigarnexus.com site, Cubans were forced to replace the coding again.
+However, the new ciphering has lasted only four months.
+After this information was cracked for the second time, and the key has appeared at the website www.cigarnexus.com, Habanos authorities were forced to replace the coding for the third time already.

 EPOOMay1999